 The FTSE 250 is a stock market index that consists of the next 250 biggest stocks in terms of market capitalisation on the London Stock Exchange after the FTSE 100.

-The FTSE 250 is also a more domestic index than the FTSE 250.
+The FTSE 250 is also a more domestic index than the FTSE 100.

-Whilst there are many companies that operate globally and are multi-national corporations (such as Aston Martin, Britvic, Dominoes, PZ Cussons), there are plenty of companies that operate solely in the UK with little to no international exposure.
+Whilst there are many companies that operate globally and are multinational corporations (such as Aston Martin, Britvic, Dominoes, PZ Cussons), there are plenty of companies that operate solely in the UK with little to no international exposure.

 Some examples of FTSE 250 companies are retailers (Dunelm, Dixons Carphone, WH Smith, B&M, Marks & Spencer), leisure businesses (Cineworld, Dominoes, Greggs, 888, Wetherspoon), food and beverage businesses (Britvic, Tate & Lyle, Barr), and many more.

 The FTSE 250 has generally performed better than the FTSE 100 due to the amount of businesses that are smaller and therefore are able to grow quicker.

 The iShares FTSE 250 UCITS ETF has an ongoing charge of 0.4% and also benefits from lending out securities.
-However, this time it is its competitor product by Vanguard that is recommend by Investors Chronicle.
+However, this time it is its competitor product by Vanguard that is recommended by Investors Chronicle.